emb-riscv/specs-markdown/improvements-upon-privileged.md

 - acknowledge that microcontroller devices have different requirements compared to systems running Unix-like operating systems
-- acknowledge that the solutions provided by the current privileged mode specs are not optimal for real-time low-power bare metal applications
+- acknowledge that the solutions provided by the current privileged mode specs are not optimal for real-time, low power, bare-metal embedded applications
 - acknowledge the need for changes in the current specs
 - relax the requirements for the privileged specs
 - create new specs for the microcontroller profile